Back to Easter Eggs

 Sharp-eyed viewers who paused the GTA 6 trailers spotted a vehicle carrying the personalised licence plate "THE OVH" — a direct reference to the Ocean View Hotel, Tommy Vercetti's base of operations in the original GTA: Vice City.

-Vintage Vice City Pack Pre-Order Content
+Vintage Vice City Pack — Pre-Order Callbacks

 Why Rockstar Goes This Deep

-GTA 6 launches November 19, 2026 on PS5 and Xbox Series X|S.
+GTA 6 launches November 19, 2026 on PS5 and Xbox Series X|S. As further trailer analysis uncovers additional callbacks, this article will be updated.

 GTA 6 easter eggs Vice City GTA 6 trailer secrets Rockstar Games